The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Summary

 We also explored several other cosmological models with \erass cluster abundances and their combination with \planck CMB or Pantheon+ SNe~Ia measurements.
 Allowing the dark energy equation of state parameter $w$ to be free, we find a best-fit measurement of $w = -1.12\pm0.12$ with 10\% precision, consistent at 1$\sigma$ with the canonical value of $-1$ of the \lcdm model.
 This measurement is a significant improvement over the constraints placed by the previous cluster abundance experiments with the SPT-SZ survey \citep[$w=-1.55\pm0.41$, ][]{Bocquet2019}.
 This measurement highlights the remarkable constraining power of \erosita of all the late-time parameters, particularly $\Omega_{\rm m}$, $\sigma_8$, and $w$, without needing an external cosmology experiment to break the degeneracies.
 When the likelihood is combined with \planck CMB and other geometrical probes, such as BAO, SNe Ia, to break parameter degeneracies, the best-fit value does not change significantly; however, the uncertainties improve significantly ($ w = -1.06 \pm 0.03$) to a 3\% level.
 Leaving both $w$ and $\sum m_{\nu}$ free in our fits does not change the cosmological parameters significantly; the upper limit on the summed neutrino masses becomes 0.23~eV, while the equation of state parameter remains consistent with the canonical value ($w = -1.09\pm 0.15$).
 Including the information from the \planck CMB 2016 data does not significantly improve our constraints on this case.

 Finally, we compare all the tested cosmology models against each other in a Bayesian formalism to assess if a preferred model by the \erass data exists.
-However, we find no clear preference for a model more complex than the canonical-\lcdm.
-We further study the correlation between cosmological and scaling relation parameters and find that $S_8$ depends only on the normalization of the scaling relation, while $\Omega_{\rm m}$ and $\sigma_8$ rely mainly on the mass slope and the redshift evolution of the scaling relation.
+However, we have found no clear preference for a model more complex than the canonical-\lcdm.
+Furthermore, we studied the correlation between cosmological and scaling relation parameters, finding that $S_8$ depends only on the normalization of the scaling relation, while $\Omega_{\rm m}$ and $\sigma_8$ rely mainly on the mass slope and the redshift evolution of the scaling relation.

-With this work, we establish the reliability of the cluster abundance experiments in precision cosmology.
+With this work, we have established the reliability of the cluster abundance experiments in precision cosmology.
 The cosmological constraints obtained from the first \erosita All-Sky Survey performed within the first six months of operations provide a factor of 5 to 9 improvements over the previous results from similar cluster surveys in the literature.
-The future \erass cosmology analyses enabled by deeper \erosita\ surveys will enable higher precision measurements of the fundamental cosmological parameters over \erass as the number of clusters increases, and the redshift span of the sample widens.
-The robustness of the cluster cosmology experiment demonstrated here corroborates and gives support to many future large experiments such as Euclid and Vera C Rubin Observatory.

-To enable a fair comparison of our cosmological results from cluster abundances with other probes, we provide the chains for all our fits on a webpage in a \texttt{GetDist} \citep{getdist} readable format\footnote{The link will be available after acceptance of the paper}.
+Future \erass cosmology analyses, enabled by deeper \erosita\ surveys, will allow for higher precision measurements to be drawn for the fundamental cosmological parameters over \erass as the number of clusters increases, and the redshift span of the sample widens.
+The robustness of the cluster cosmology experiment demonstrated here corroborates and lends support to many future large experiments, such as \emph{Euclid} and \emph{Vera C Rubin} Observatory studies.
+To enable a fair comparison of our cosmological results from cluster abundances with other probes, we provide the chains for all our fits online in \texttt{GetDist} \citep{getdist} readable format\footnote{The link has become available after acceptance of the paper.}.

 \begin{acknowledgement}